 If you are one of those you must know first ‘Ants belong to the family Formicidae’ that have more than twenty thousand species and most diversified insects on the earth.

 This tiny creature is the prime problem in the garden as they modified after flowering plant diversification.
 With the divergence of ants, man found multiple ways to tackle their nuisance.

 Here is the solution to the problem and pet answer to your query about ‘Does baking soda kill ants?’.

-Let’s begin with devastating role of ants in the garden, ant species and finally about how you can use baking soda to kill ants in the garden.
+Let’s begin with the devastating role of ants in the garden, ant species, and finally about how you can use baking soda to kill ants in the garden.